ablodge/amr-ccg-alignment/README.md

 # amr-ccg-alignment
-The goal of this project is to align AMRs with CCG syntax.
+A project to align AMRs with CCG syntax.